MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Roger J. Medel, M.D. - MEDNAX, Inc.

 Yeah.
 I really don't want to get into all of that.
-We just – I'll just say that we renegotiated – trying to renegotiate those deals based on multiples and salary expectations and such (35:12).
+We just – I'll just say that we renegotiated – trying to renegotiate those deals based on multiples and salary expectations, etc.

 Chad Vanacore - Stifel, Nicolaus & Co., Inc.